 In this article, we’ll discuss the basics of Crowdfunding, a popular means of raising funds for a project, business, or charitable cause.
 Crowdfunding allows investors to invest in small amounts in many ventures or projects, giving them the chance to make non-financial returns.
 The basic idea behind crowdfunding is to allow entrepreneurs to test their ideas and receive feedback from potential customers.
-It is an alternative to traditional bank loans, but the question of how crowdfunding works for you will be addressed in this article.
+It is an alternative to traditional bank loans or following startup funding stages, but the question of how crowdfunding works for you will be addressed in this article.

 Crowdfunding is a method of raising money for a business, project, or charitable cause